digiaonline/eckero-admin-api/README.md

 - `master` is deployed to the `production` environment

 The Cloud Build triggers are configured using [Terraform](https://www.terraform.io/) under `./terrafom/` in in this repository

+## Clearing the Redis cache

+Make sure you are authenticated to Google Cloud via `gcloud auth login`.

+Redis cache can be cleared via authorized POST request in terminal or Google Cloud Console (staging example):
+`$ curl -X POST  -H "Authorization: Bearer $(gcloud auth print-identity-token)" https://eckero-admin-api-staging-ds55qghzsq-lz.a.run.app/v1/cache/clear`

+If the request doesn't return anything, the cache has been cleared successfully.